 BSW clients have been calm and measured.
 Their trust and confidence bolsters our drive.
 Their concern for their employees, neighbors, and communities is inspiring.

 Our investment partners and managers have been outstanding.
 In vetting managers, we evaluate “People, Process, Performance” and the exceptional quality of our partners is evident.
 They are executing, finding new opportunities, and addressing the human aspects of their respective businesses in a C-19 world – whether that be apartment buildings, private companies, etc.

 Although it doesn’t diminish the fact that absolute performance has been painful, BSW has fared better than many peers on a relative basis.
 Due to our focus on targeting “the risk you need versus the risk you can afford,” our overall asset allocation was more defensively positioned via bonds and direct real estate and less “reaching for return” in public equities.

 BSW is strong.
 We have managed our business wisely.
 We have zero debt.
-We will keep our team intact and look to build our capabilities for clients further in 2020.
+We will look to build our capabilities for clients further in 2020.